 The Public Client and the Management Logical Device APs have a special role and they shall be always present.

-See more in IEC 62056-6-2:IEC 62056-6-2:—, 4.7 and 4.8.
+See more in IEC 62056-6-2:2021, 4.1.7 and 4.1.8.

-Model of DLMS/COSEM servers
+Model of DLMS®/COSEM servers

-Figure 7 shows the model of two DLMS/COSEM servers as an example.
+Figure 7 shows the model of two DLMS®/COSEM servers as an example.
 One of them uses a 3-layer, CO, HDLC based communication profile, and the other one uses a TCP-UDP/IP based communication profile.

 The metering equipment on the left hand side comprises “n” logical devices and supports the 3-layer, CO, HDLC based communication profile.

-The DLMS/COSEM AL is supported by the HDLC based data link layer.
+The DLMS®/COSEM AL is supported by the HDLC based data link layer.
 Its main role is to provide a reliable data transfer between the peer layers.
 It also provides addressing of the logical devices in such a way, that each logical device is bound to a single HDLC address.
 The Management Logical Device is always bound to the address 0x01.
 To allow creating a local network so that several metering devices at a given metering site can be reached through a single access point, another address, the physical address is also provided by the data link layer.
 The logical device addresses are referred to as upper HDLC addresses, while the physical device address is referred to as a lower HDLC address.
 See also IEC 62056-7-6.

 The PhL supporting the data link layer provides serial bit transmission between physical devices hosting the client and server applications.
 This allows using various interfaces, like RS 232, RS 485, 20 mA current loop, etc. to transfer data locally through PSTN and GSM networks etc.